kali-linex/linex/Documentation/PCI/pcieaer-howto.rst

 User Guide
 ==========

-Include the PCIe AER Root Driver into the Linux Kernel
+Include the PCIe AER Root Driver into the Linex Kernel
 ------------------------------------------------------

 The PCIe AER driver is a Root Port service driver attached